 - Add the dry ingredients and chopped chocolate to wet ingredients and fold everything together using a silicone spatula or a wooden spoon.

-- For soft and chewy cookie with crispy edges - bake them for 10-11 minutes.
-For a completely crunchy cookie, bake it 3-4 minutes longer.
-It all depends on your oven and the size of the cookie.
+- For soft and chewy cookie with crispy edges - bake them for 10-12 minutes.

 - Make sure to strain light muscovado sugar through a sieve to get rid of large chunks of it in the batter.